kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 The new `user` field in the `NamespaceOption` will be ignored by an old runtime without user namespaces support.
 The container will be placed in the host user namespace.
-It's a responsibility of the user to guarante that a runtime supporting user namespaces is used.
+It's a responsibility of the user to guarantee that a runtime supporting user namespaces is used.

 An old version of kubelet without user namespaces support can cause some